Jai2500/CodeFunDo-2019/README.md

 * For those voters who have special permissions to vote remotely (i.e not visit a particular polling/voting booth), we would create a face recognition system using a Neural Network similar to DeepFace that would identify the person.

 ![Design Flow](./images/design.png)

-#### How can users get started with it?

-* Users would have to get a voting ID and
-* Go to the voting booth to get their votes registered.
-* After that they can check if their votes had been registered correctly.

-#### What dataset(s) will we be using?

-* We will potentially use the Aadhar API to create and test the authentication process of the voting system.
-* We will also use other election datasets during the simulation of the process.

 #### What technologies that we are using?